 Debt settlement and credit are not a good mix.
 When you stopped making payments, you broke the first rule of maintaining a good credit score- making timely payments.
 In order to rebuild your credit, focus on improving your credit score and if possible, repairing your credit report.

 By going through the debt settlement plan and erasing your debts, you have immediately improved your debt-to-income ratio.

 Rebuilding your credit by improving your credit score is possible, but takes time.
 Use these tips based on the five components of the FICO score:

-Rebuilding credit through credit repair is possible, but difficult.
+Rebuilding credit through credit repair is possible but difficult.
 Your credit report includes positive and derogatory (or negative) trade lines.
 Derogatory accounts including late payments, foreclosures, public records, and collections remain on your credit report for 7 ½ years.
 (Chapter 7 bankruptcies remain for 10 years and tax liens don't have expiration dates).
 As these items age, their effect will lessen on your credit score.

 Here are a few methods of improving your damaged credit report:

 No matter which method you use, it will take time to repair your credit score and credit history.
 Monitor your credit report.
 You can get a free credit report every year from each of the credit reporting agencies (Equifax, TransUnion, and Experian) through annualcreditreport.com.
-Stagger your requests so that you get one each four months.
+Stagger your requests so that you get one every four months.

 If you cannot wait, then you can consider a loan on your spouse's name only.
 Your spouse will need to qualify for the loan based on their income and credit only.
-If you are considering a FHA loan, depending if the state is a community law state, your debt and income may also be considered.
+If you are considering an FHA loan, depending on if the state is a community law state, your debt and income may also be considered.
 Read the Bills.com article about applying for a mortgage when spouse has bad credit.